josiahwsmith10/complextorch/README.md

 # Complex PyTorch
 Author: Josiah W. Smith, Ph.D.

-A lightweight complex-valued neural network package built on PyTorch
+A lightweight complex-valued neural network package built on PyTorch.

 This is a package built on [PyTorch](https://pytorch.org/) with the intention of implementing light-weight interfaces for common complex-valued neural network operations and architectures.
 Notably, we include efficient implementations for linear, convolution, and attention modules in addition to activation functions and normalization layers such as batchnorm and layernorm.